tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 for ExtensionType (defined in {{RFC8446}}), with "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".

+# Performance Considerations

+Servers can send the requested tickets in NewSessionTicket messages at any time after the client Finished message.
+If the server chooses to send a large number of tickets to the client, it can potentially harm application performance if the tickets are sent before application data.
+For example, if the transport connection has a constrained congestion window, the ticket messages could delay the sending of application data.
+To avoid this, servers should prioritize sending application data over tickets when possible.

 # Security Considerations

 Ticket re-use is a security and privacy concern.
 Moreover, clients must take care when pooling